A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 Therefore each wise wight I warn to watch well his own.'

-What this dream meaneth ye men that be merry,
+What this dream meaneth ye men that be

 Divine ye, for I never dare by dear God in heaven!

-There hovered an hundred in caps of silk,
+There hovered an hundred in caps of

 Serjeants they seemed who practised at Bar,